What does it mean to be a non-profit/charitable organization?

 It is a fallacy that a qualified teacher is stricter than an amateur or student teacher.
 Most students at the Conservatory will not pursue a career in music and the teachers do not expect them to.
 All of our teachers hope to encourage students to advance to a level where they will enjoy making music their whole lives.
 The real enjoyment comes with an instrument or voice when a level is reached where a student can effortlessly make music.
 There are daily practice assignments and the teachers will encourage the students to meet these simple goals each week.
 It is more fun to excel than to be struggling because of poor teaching.
 All of our teachers believe that encouragement is their best tool to stimulate a student's desire to learn.

 Can I start after the year has begun?

 Lessons are offered year round.
-Most lessons are September through June, with between 34 and 36 lessons.
-Students can start at any time and many teachers also offer blocks of lessons in the summer.
+Most lessons are September through June, with between 34 and 36 lessons, however, students can start at any time and the tuition is pro-rated for the actual number of lessons.
+There is also a 6 week trial session available for all new students.
+Many teachers also offer blocks of lessons in the summer.